mzfr/mzfr.github.io/content/about.md

 permalink: /about/
 ---

-Hi, My name is Mehtab Zafar, and I'm a product security engineer at Red Queen Dynamics, Inc. I have extensive experience in Bug Bounties and have achieved significant success in this field.
+Hi, My name is Mehtab Zafar, and I'm doing my masters at NUS.
+Previously, I was a product security engineer at Red Queen Dynamics, Inc. Other than that, I have extensive experience in Bug Bounties and have achieved significant success in this field.
 I am proud to be included in the "Hall of Fame" for several renowned companies, including GitHub, PayPal, Google, etc.

-My passion lies in the realm of security, where I derive great satisfaction from discovering vulnerabilities in systems.
-I am constantly seeking new challenges and opportunities to expand my knowledge and skills.

 In addition to my expertise in security, I possess over 4 years of experience in Python development.
 I have actively contributed my development skills to various open-source code projects.
 Furthermore, I have served as a developer and mentor with Google Summer of Code.

 # Links